 11 Fiscal Policy and Public Finances

 Fiscal policy — government spending and taxation — shapes the macroeconomy alongside monetary policy.
 This chapter analyses UK public finances using data from the OBR and HMRC.
-We will plot the debt-to-GDP ratio, decompose its dynamics using a key identity, estimate fiscal multipliers, evaluate OBR forecast accuracy, and explore tax receipts as a real-time indicator.
+We decompose revenue and expenditure, track the deficit and debt over time, evaluate OBR forecast accuracy, and explore tax receipts as real-time economic indicators.

 The OBR’s Public Finances Databank is the single best source for long-run UK fiscal data.
 It contains time series for government revenue, spending, borrowing, and debt stretching back decades, all on a consistent basis.
 The obr package provides direct access.